trilinos/Trilinos/README.md

 ### Pull requests

 Pull requests MUST be submitted against the develop branch.
 The branch you see on the main page is the master branch.
+If you accidentally make your pull request against the master branch, you can switch it to be against the develop branch, by following these instructions: https://github.com/blog/2224-change-the-base-branch-of-a-pull-request